 Thus, Joseph first explains the dreams’ repetition with this verse.
 Meaning, when earlier he told Pharaoh that the “dreams were one,” he was not yet explaining the duplication, but a different concept.
 What was that concept?

 Joseph did not know that the dream was prophetic; he hadn’t heard it yet.
 When Joseph said, “God will answer Pharaoh’s peace,” he was not referring to the interpretation; he was referring to Pharaoh’s state of mind.
 Pharaoh was suffering; conflict is the worst state of mind.
 Pharaoh was disturbed for he could not understand the dreams meaning.
 An ordinary dream will express one’s conflict; one can be disturbed regarding an inner conflict of which he is ignorant.
 Or he can be disturbed because the dream is prophetic and he senses that it is bad, but he doesn’t understand it.
 Either one of these possibilities would disturb Pharaoh.
-When Rashi says “God will answer — He will put in my mouth an answer that will be for Pharaoh’s welfare,” he is not referring to the future.
-Joseph doesn’t know the dream is prophetic; he hadn’t herd the dream yet.
+When Rashi says, “God will answer — He will put in my mouth an answer that will be for Pharaoh’s welfare,” he is not referring to the future.
+Joseph doesn’t know the dream is prophetic; he hadn’t heard the dream yet.
 Joseph meant that either way, “I am going to alleviate your disturbed state of mind.”
 If it’s a natural dream, the disturbance is an unconscious conflict, and Joseph will help to reveal that conflict and Pharaoh will achieve peace.
 And if the dream is prophetic and the outcome is hidden from Pharaoh, once Joseph would explain it to Pharaoh, it won’t disturb Pharaoh any more, even if it forecasts something bad.
 Joseph said that either way, he could help remove Pharaoh’s suffering.
 Ignorance traps one’s mind; it makes one obsess on a matter.
-Joseph told pharaoh he could help remove that ignorance.
+Joseph told Pharaoh he could help remove that ignorance.
 Understanding the dream alleviates on’e mind.